The following sections describe how to use the new StreetMap Premium locators in ArcGIS Pro and ArcGIS Enterprise.

 Use these guidelines to optimize the performance of geocoding services published from the StreetMap Premium new locators.
 Performance refers to the number of records processed per hour when batch geocoding.
 The guidelines apply to both the machine running the service and the locators themselves, and fall into four categories: storage, memory, CPU, and multithreading.

-When publishing a locator to a server, the data should be copied to the appropriate location on the server prior to publishing.
+When publishing a locator to server, the data should be copied to the appropriate location on the server prior to publishing.
 That location should then be registered as a data store for the server so that the locator is not copied to a different location on the machine during publishing.
-See the ArcGIS help pages for more information on how to manage registered data stores.
+Visit the ArcGIS help pages for more information on how to manage registered data stores.

 Geocoding performance greatly depends on the amount of memory available on the machine.
 Although geocoding does read the data from disk, this data is then stored in memory for even faster access during the geocoding process, so it is important that the machine has a sufficient amount of random access memory (RAM).